 As previously mentioned, disabling the integration of the virus scanner with Outlook could be a preferable course of action.
 Wondering why?
 Here's why:

 Even after disabling the on-access virus protection, you cannot get past this error code then consider trying the following methods:

-If your virus scanner is not letting you disable integration with Outlook, then you should possibly dump it as you can use Microsoft Security Essential as a free alternative on Windows Vista and Windows 7.
-On Windows 8 and 10 there is no need to install a third-party antivirus tool as it comes preinstalled with Windows Defender.
+If your virus scanner is not allowing you to disable integration with Outlook, you might consider replacing it.
+You can opt for Microsoft Security Essentials as a free alternative on Windows Vista and Windows 7.
+On Windows 8 and 10, there's no need to install a third-party antivirus tool as Windows Defender comes preinstalled.

-One such tool is Kernel for Outlook PST Repair.
-This tool can easily repair corrupt, damaged PST/OST files and can also repair large sized PST files.
-Additionally, you can recover deleted email items in a jiffy.
-The users can also repair ANSI and UNICODE file format PST files.
-After recovery one can save files to PST to MSG, DBX, MBOX, EML, TXT, RTF, HTML, and MHTML formats.
-Users can directly export the recovered PST file to Microsoft 365, email servers and webmails.
+An example of such a tool is Kernel for Outlook PST Repair.
+This versatile tool excels at repairing corrupt and damaged PST/OST files, including large-sized ones.
+Furthermore, it enables users to swiftly recover deleted email items.
+The software supports the repair of both ANSI and UNICODE file format PST files.
+After recovery, users have the option to save files in various formats, such as PST, MSG, DBX, MBOX, EML, TXT, RTF, HTML, and MHTML.
+Additionally, it facilitates direct export of the recovered PST file to Microsoft 365, email servers, and webmail services.

-Once you are done with the installation, launch the tool.
-The welcome screen shows a friendly user interface.
-One can either select a single file or multiple PST files for repair.
+After successfully installing the tool, launch it.
+The welcome screen presents a user-friendly interface.
+You have the option to select either a single PST file or multiple PST files for repair.